nvbangg/builder-for-morphe/README.md

 - 🔒 **Persistent**: patched app won't be updated or overwritten by Play Store.
 - 🔄 **Auto-updates**: supports automatic updates through [Obtainium](https://github.com/ImranR98/Obtainium) using individual configs (see app list below).
 - ✨ **And much more!**

+> [!NOTE]
+> 🔒 All release files are immutable, meaning they cannot be modified once published — even by me.
+> 💡 Do not be afraid to [open an issue](https://github.com/nvbangg/awesome-for-morphe/issues) if you want to add support for any additional app.

 ---
 ## 📋 List of apps in this repository <a id="apps-list"></a>